 Part 3 – Selection

 You will be notified if you have been selected to join the Massachusetts CURATE Curriculum Fellowship.
-If accepted, you will commit to attending all four in-person and virtual sessions.
+If accepted, you will commit to attending all in-person and virtual sessions.

 Click here to nominate a teacher!